T-Flet/Vim/README.md

 commenting/uncommenting "source" lines in the real _vimrc:

-    Basic configuration:    keep only the basic source uncommented Full configuration:     keep everything uncommented
+    Basic configuration:    keep only the basic source uncommented Advanced configuration: keep the basic and the advanced sources uncommented Full configuration:     keep everything uncommented
     "Familiar" mode:        keep the "familiar" source uncommented Configure extensions:   keep the extensions source uncommented